duoshock/UM-70/Assembly Guide.md

 <img src="images/11_OLEDSocket_A.jpg" width="400">
 </a>

-The connector is located on the left half
+OLED screen connector is located on the left half.

 <a href="images/11_OLEDSocket_B.jpg">
 <img src="images/11_OLEDSocket_B.jpg" width="400">